clojure/clojure/clojure.markdown

 Feedback and discussion should occur on the [Clojure Google Group][cgg].

-Clojure is delivered in a zip file containing a single .jar, `clojure.jar`.
-It requires the [ASM 3.0 bytecode library][asm], and the current alpha distribution includes it.
+Clojure is delivered in a zip file containing a single .jar, `clojure.jar`, a readme, the CPL license and the source code in a `src` subdirectory.
+It uses the [ASM 3.0 bytecode library][asm], and the current alpha distribution includes it.
 [Java][jdk] 1.5 or greater is required.

 [asm]: http://asm.objectweb.org/
 [jdk]: http://java.sun.com/javase/downloads/index.jsp